Douglas Bader: Tributes

 A biography of Bader by Paul Brickhill, Reach for the Sky, was published in 1954.
 Some 172,000 copies were sold in the first few months alone.
 The initial print run of 300,000 quickly sold out, as the biography became the biggest-selling hardback in postwar Britain.
 Brickhill had originally offered Bader fifty per cent of all proceeds, sealing the arrangement with a handshake.

 As sales soared, Bader became concerned that, after tax, he would make very little, and he insisted on a new deal, in writing.
 So, Brickhill agreed to make him a one-off payment from his company Brickhill Publications Limited of £13,125, the majority of which would be for 'expenses', and tax-free, with only a small portion for 'services' and therefore taxable (£ today).
 The Inland Revenue subsequently waived any tax liabilities on Bader's earnings.

 After film director Daniel M. Angel bought the film rights and teamed up with Lewis Gilbert to write the screenplay, Bader came to regret the limiting new deal he had wrung from Brickhill.
 He was so bitter, he refused to attend the premiere, and only saw the film eleven years later, on television.
 He never spoke to Brickhill again, and never answered his letters.
 The feature film of the same title was released in 1956, starring Kenneth More as Bader, topping the box office in Britain that year.

+An animated cameo of Bader, voiced by Charles Shaugnessy, was seen in the Season Two Episode "MIA" of Disney's Gargoyles.
+Having met Bader before he passed, Greg Weisman wanted to pay his respects by having him assist and be assisted by the titular creatures whilst dogfighting with the Luftwaffe over London during the Battle of Britain.

 On the 60th anniversary of Bader's last combat sortie, his widow Joan unveiled a statue at Goodwood, formerly RAF Westhampnett, the aerodrome from which he took off.
 The 6 ft (1.8 m) bronze sculpture, the first such tribute, was created by Kenneth Potts and was commissioned by the Earl of March, who runs the Goodwood estate.

 The Douglas Bader Foundation was formed in honour of Bader in 1982 by family and friends—many also former RAF pilots who had flown with Bader during the Second World War.
 One of Bader's artificial legs is kept by the RAF Museum at their warehouse in Stafford, and is not on public display.

 He was the subject of This Is Your Life in 1982 when he was surprised by Eamonn Andrews during a reception on the Martini Terrace of New Zealand House in London's Haymarket.